ebushong/gacd_project/README.md

 The run_analysis script extracts and combines mean and standard deviation variables from the original X_train and X_test tables provided by UCI.
-A description of variable names is found in the CodeBook.md file (LINK TO CODEBOOK).
+A description of variable names is found in the CodeBook.md file.

 ##Workflow
 **1. Original tables from 'UCI HAR Dataset' folder read into R**